BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Sharpshooter
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Lethal Aim** `ACTIVE`

-- **Lethal Aim** `ACTIVE` - Each turn, Anborn gains a free Might Point that can only be spent during a shooting attack on either a To Hit Roll, a To Wound Roll, or an In The Way Test.
+Each turn, Anborn gains a free Might Point that can only be spent during a shooting attack on either a To Hit Roll, a To Wound Roll, or an In The Way Test.
 If this free Might Point is not spent by the end of the turn, it is lost.

 </div>